 Go ahead and restart the computer and Windows will automatically reinstall the sound device.
 This may fix your problem in some cases.

-Hopefully, the sound on your laptop is working now!
+Hopefully, the sound on your laptop or PC is working now!
 If not, post a comment with everything you’ve tried and your system specs and we’ll try to help!
 Enjoy!